 Unbabel’s translation process

 Amazon translate seems like the most advanced AI translating tool.
-It is ranked as the” top machine translation provider in 2020” by Intento [8] refer figure 3.
+It is ranked as the” top machine translation provider in 2020” by Intento [8] .
 Amazon uses neural machine services to provide its translation services.
 It uses deep learning technologies to deliver accurate and more natural sounding translation [8].
-Amazon claims that their translation services uses large dataset which are studied by the machines over the time to produce accurate translation in wide range cases [8].
+Amazon claims that their translation services use large dataset which are studied by the machines over the time to produce accurate translation in wide range cases [8].
 Moreover, it will be easy to integrate it with our company’s system as they have simple API’s (application programming interface) available for translating pre-existing texts as well real-time content.
 For instance, DBI’s existing background papers on deep learning and its technical documents and website can we converted using amazon’s “TextTranslation” API [9].
-Additionally, as they also provide real time translation we can introduce a customer service chat feature as well which can give clients good user experience.
+Additionally, as they also provide real time translation, we can introduce a customer service chat feature as well which can give clients good user experience.

-Table1: Comparing all the contenders
+The table1 below compares some of the services provided by each of the companies discussed above.